 Few kitchen countertop materials are trendier at the moment than high-end concrete.
 Rock solid and hard as granite or slate, concrete can be a better fit in contemporary kitchen designs than any of those natural stones since it exudes a modern industrial aesthetic.
-Adding to the mystique is the fact that concrete can now be etched, acid-stained, stamped and sealed to create a countertop surface that is unlike almost any other material.
-Concrete kitchen countertops are not cold slabs of gray concrete (unless you want that)—they are often warm and gleaming surfaces which are utterly functional and also remarkably stylish.
+Adding to the mystique is the fact that concrete can now be etched, acid-stained, stamped, and sealed to create a countertop surface that is unlike almost any other available material.
+Modern concrete kitchen countertops are no longer cold slabs of gray concrete (unless you want that)—more often, they are warm and gleaming surfaces that are utterly functional and also remarkably stylish.

 Installation of Concrete Countertops

 Concrete countertops may look like massive slabs, but in reality, they are usually only 1 1/2 to 2 inches thick.
-The appearance of a much-thicker slab is usually the result of a drop-front edging on the countertop.
-Still, these are very heavy countertops, weighing 19 to 25 pounds per square foot, and installers sometimes need to reinforce cabinetry, and sometimes even floors, in order to bear the weight.
+The illusion that they are much thicker slabs is usually the result of a drop-front edging on the countertop.
+Still, these are very heavy countertops, weighing 19 to 25 pounds per square foot.
+Installers sometimes need to reinforce cabinetry and sometimes even the floors in order to bear the substantial weight.